IntersectMBO/plutus/docs/plutus-core/Erasure-Merklisation.md

 without compression, type erasure and name anonymisation reduces sizes by a factor of 6 or more.

-If we delete types and replacing names with De Bruijn indices then the size the CBOR is consistently reduced by a factor of about ten compared with the typed CBOR.
+If we delete types and replacing names with de Bruijn indices then the size the CBOR is consistently reduced by a factor of about ten compared with the typed CBOR.
 With compression, the size is reduced by a factor of 40 to 100.
 I thinnk there are two reasons for this